-Tampa General Hospital’s Liver Transplant Program provides comprehensive, interdisciplinary care for adult liver transplant patients.
+Tampa General Hospital’s Advanced Organ Disease & Transplantation Institute provides comprehensive, interdisciplinary care for adult liver transplant patients.
 Our dedicated staff is here to guide you and your family through the transplant process.

-- Coordinate communications with you, your physician, our liver transplant program health care team, and any other departments at Tampa General that might be involved in your transplant
+- Coordinate communications with you, your physicians, our liver transplant program health care team, and any other departments at Tampa General that might be involved in your change to care

 - Reach out to your insurance company to help secure coverage for your evaluation and treatment

-- Mail you a new patient packet, which includes a medical history, a map and directions to our liver transplant center, a transplant candidate registration request form, a consent form, and a list of hotels in the Tampa Bay area, along with other essential new patient information
+- Mail you a new patient packet, which includes a medical history form and other necessary new patient information paperwork, along with a map and directions to our liver transplant center and a list of hotels in the Tampa Bay area

-Should you have any questions about becoming a patient in our transplant program, you can call 1-800-505-7769 (press 4 for the liver transplant program and ask for the referral coordinator), or call the coordinator directly at (813) 844-8686.
+Should you have any questions about becoming a patient in our transplant program at TGH’s Advanced Organ Disease & Transplantation Institute, you can call 1-800-505-7769 (press 4 for the liver transplant program and ask for the referral coordinator) or call the coordinator directly at (813) 844-8686.
 Complete the transplant referral form here.